kyriosaa/axis/README.md

 ## About

-- GRCC is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via ESP32 bluetooth to an RC car that's controlled by an Arduino board.
+- GRCC is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via bluetooth to an RC car.
 - C++

 ## Features